-Success tips when doing business in Gabon
+Success tips when doing business in Gabon in 2021

 - It is important that all our Clients prepare a comprehensive business plan detailing i) study of the Gabonese markets ii) study of local competition and iii) a feasibility study of the venture;

 - Our Clients must also study other business sectors which may be related to their line of work.
 This will assist them in enhancing their productivity and profitability;

 - Gabon’s legal system is very inefficient.
 Foreign businessmen might not be able to depend on the local courts to resolve business disputes;

 - Foreign entrepreneurs must be patient while working in Gabon.
 Bureaucratic red tape will often slow government approvals;

 - Gabon corporate culture has a deeply entrenched and rigid hierarchy.
 Respect for seniors is the only way to be successful;